reborg/pomodori/index.markdown

 --------------------

 The project is young and features are added fast.
 Do you want a new feature?
 Please enter it here: [Github-Issues](http://github.com/reborg/pomodori/issues) or send your comment to reborg @ reborg.net

+Release 0.7 (Sun 18 Dec 2011)

+This release is based on MacRuby 0.10 and works on Mac OS X 10.7.x Lion.
+This release should not be used if you're still using Snow Leopard (use 0.6 in that case).
+There are no new features in this release other than the compatibility with Lion.
+Please download Pomodori 0.7 [here](http://reborg.github.com/pomodori/resources/pomodori-0.7.zip).

 Release 0.6